oririnat/sample-web-CTF/README.md

 back site.
-We created this site carefully with a lot of vulnerabilities, Dig down, search and research for as many vulnerabilities as you can find.
+We created this site carefully with a lot of vulnerabilities, Dig down, search and research for as many vulnerabilities as you can find. for some of the exploits, you may use the scripts in the Attckes folder.

+After showing us the list of vulnerabilities and exploits, Your next important mission is to fix the vulnerabilities.

+You may commit changes is the client-side as well as in the server.
+[ ! ] Pay attention, the server-side is written in Flask - python.
+The solution we looking for is conceptual,
+Try not to use Flasks library that makes the solution abstract.
+Instead, implement the concept of the fixes / best practices and with python script.

+docker

 ### List of needed fixes :
 - Hash to passwords